Eco-design: a pathway towards sustainable mobility

 Alstom, pioneer and ambassador of eco-design

 To meet the challenges of sustainable transport, Alstom has consciously decided to give eco-design a central role in its business.
-In 2021/22, 51% of newly developed solutions were covered by an ecodesigned process, including circular economy aspects.
+In 2022/23, 65% of newly developed solutions were covered by an ecodesigned process, including circular economy aspects, and there were at least 22.5% of recycled content in newly-developed rolling stock solutions.

 Eco-design in action